kulixdev/Kulix-Multitool/README.md

 <p>
   - The Kulix Multitool has been created for professional and testing purposes <strong>ONLY</strong>, do <strong>NOT</strong> use this tool for malicious purposes<br><br>
   - By downloading and using the Kulix Multitool, you acknowledge and accept full responsibility for any consequences that may result from your actions in accordance with the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GNU GENERAL PUBLIC (GPL-3.0) LICENSE</a><br><br>
-  - Scripts contained within <a href="https://github.com/kulixdev/Kulix-Multitool/tree/main/Program">.\Program</a> may be detected by your anti-virus depending on certain actions made within the scripts (in the case a specific script is hit by your anti-virus please inform me and I will create a sub-folder for such scripts)<br><br>
+  - Scripts contained within <a href="https://github.com/kulixdev/Kulix-Multitool/tree/main/Core/Scripts">.\Core\Scripts</a> may be detected by your anti-virus depending on certain actions made within the scripts (in the case a specific script is hit by your anti-virus please inform me and I will create a sub-folder for such scripts)<br><br>
-  - When changing Menus with 'N' or 'B' the process may be caught by your anti-virus as this writes to the file here <a href="https://github.com/kulixdev/Kulix-Multitool/blob/main/Program/Config/Menu.txt">.\Program\Config\Menu.txt</a> to store your menu number<br><br>
 <br><br>
 </p>